vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ```

+You can find relevant scripts in the [code-samples](https://github.com/vmware/vcf-security-and-compliance-guidelines/tree/main/features-capabilities/encryption/code-samples) directory.

-### If I move a host with encrypted virtual machines on it to another vCenter Server, what will happen?
+### If I move a host with encrypted virtual machines on it to another vCenter, what will happen?

-vCenter Server synchronizes and remediates key provider configurations every five minutes by default, controlled by the vpxd.KMS.remediationInterval vCenter Server advanced option.
+vCenter synchronizes and remediates key provider configurations every five minutes by default, controlled by the vpxd.KMS.remediationInterval vCenter advanced option.
 This means there is a short time where everything may appear to continue to work, but that may be deceptive.

 If the same Native Key Provider instance is configured in both locations everything will continue to work.
 If not, and the virtual machines are running, they will continue running, but once those virtual machines are powered off, they will be unable to power on again until the correct key provider is imported.